 The Romans were ultimately victorious, as the Gauls were unable to break through the walls or escape.

 Road building was an essential part of Roman military strategy.
 The army needed to move quickly and efficiently across its vast empire, and good roads were critical for achieving this goal.
+They needed to be able to withstand heavy traffic and adverse weather conditions.

 In addition to roads, legionaries were responsible for building camps to house and protect soldiers during military campaigns.